ebellocchia/telegram_periodic_msg_bot/README.md

 By default, a message task will delete the last sent message when sending a new one.
 This can be enabled/disabled with the *msgbot_task_delete_last_msg* command.

 The task period starts from the specified starting hour (be sure to set the correct time on the VPS), for example:
-- A task period of 8 hours starting from midnight will send the message at: 00:00, 08:00 and 16:00
+- A task period of 8 hours starting from 00:00 will send the message at: 00:00, 08:00 and 16:00
-- A task period of 6 hours starting from 8:00 will send the message at: 08:00, 14:00, 20:00 and 02:00
+- A task period of 6 hours starting from 08:00 will send the message at: 08:00, 14:00, 20:00 and 02:00

 **Examples**

-Send a periodical message every 8 hours in the current chat:
+Send a periodical message every 8 hours starting from 00:00 in the current chat:

-    /msgbot_task_start 1 test_msg
+    /msgbot_task_start test_msg 8
     Hi,
     This is a <i>periodic message</i>.
     <b>Bye!</b>